-- a) Within Walkers Point/Barlochan, enhanced non-residential permissions will be considered through an update to the implementing Zoning By-law, in recognition of the size and role Walkers Point/Barlochan plays in the larger community. - Appropriate signage and landscaping should be placed at entrances to the Local Community Areas in recognition of the rich cultural history of these Local Community Areas. - c) Limited lot creation shall be permitted by consent subject to conforming to Section H2.1.2 a), c), d), f), g) and h).
+- Within Walkers Point/Barlochan, enhanced non-residential permissions will be considered through an update to the implementing Zoning By-law or in a Community Planning Permit By-law, in recognition of the size and role Walkers Point/Barlochan plays in the larger community. - Appropriate signage and landscaping should be placed at entrances to the Local Community Areas in recognition of the rich cultural history of these Local Community Areas. - Limited lot creation shall be permitted by consent subject to conforming to Section H2.1.2 a), c), d), f), g) and h).
 New lots shall not be less than 0.5 hectare (1.2 acres) and with 60 metres (196 feet) of frontage.
-Larger frontages will be required on District Roads.
-Smaller lots may be permitted through infilling where the Township is satisfied that there is no threat of cross contamination of individual on-site sewage services and individual on-site water services on existing lots. - d) Setbacks shall be consistent with the general character of the existing development in the Local Community Area. - e) Development or redevelopment of service or neighbourhood commercial uses are to
+Larger frontages will be required on

+District Roads.
+Smaller lots may be permitted through infilling where the Township is satisfied that there is no threat of cross contamination of individual on-site sewage services and individual on-site water services on existing lots.